neatnik/omg.lol/info/Community/irc-clients.md

 ### Configuring WeeChat

 This will create a new server entry, configure it, and connect to it.
+In this example, the nick is `foobar` and the password is `your-password-here` — be sure to change these values to your own nick and password, or Penelope will flap her wings angrily.

 ```
 /server add omg.lol irc.social.lol/6697 -ssl